WoWRoster/wowroster/uniadmin/trunk/readme.txt

 ~ Links in installer will now properly point to index.php instead of install.php ~ XML output is now encoded properly with the right headers ~ TOC scanner, found a few addons' toc files that it didn't catch properly !
+UA will now die with an error if php is not 4.3 and higher !
 The Help tab is now "selected" when there is no page defined in the url !
 UA now only accepts and scans certain file types for addons
     lua,toc,txt,tga,blp,ttf,xml,wav,mp3,nopatch